 The UConn School of Pharmacy is based in Storrs, Connecticut, within easy reach of New York City, Boston, Hartford and Providence.
 Comprised of nearly 400 students representing more than 35 countries and drawing from across the U.S., UConn Pharmacy's professional program is the top-ranked public program in New England according to U.S News & World Report..

-pass the NAPLEX licensing test on their first attempt.
+passed the 2020 NAPLEX licensing test on their first attempt.

 Leaders in Pharmacy